ggandor/lightspeed.nvim/README.md

   priority over aesthetics.

 * The highlight groups of overlapped beacons use slightly darker (dark themes) or lighter (light themes) versions of the base colors.
+This is the only difference among them and the non-overlapped versions.

 * Regular labels have _no_ background; shortcut-labels _do_ have a background, which is the same as the foreground color for the corresponding regular label